tuckerweibell/recipe/packages/recipe/src/components/EzBarChart/EzBarChart.md

 Always provide `title` and a detailed `description` for assistive devices.

 Typically, the independent axis will be the x-axis and the dependent axis will be the y-axis.
 To format the point labels on each axis, optionally pass a function to each `dependentAxisLabelFormatter` and/or `independentAxisLabelFormatter`.
 To customize which labels appear on each axis, optionally pass an array of values of the same type as the respective `data` values to each `dependentAxisLabelValues` and/or `independentAxisLabelValues`.
+Axis labels do not have to be passed as a static array, they can be dynamically generated as an array of values.

+To customize the highest independent and dependent values displayed on the axes, pass numeric values to `maxIndependentValue` and `maxDependentValue`, respectively.
+Avoid explicitly defining `independentAxisLabelValues` and `dependentAxisLabelValues` simultaneously with `maxIndependentValue` or `maxDependentValue`.

 Bar colors can be customized with [theme colors](/guides/theming/#colors).
 The default is `primary`.